.

 FOOD AND WATER

-The kitchen is run by accredited cooks who prepare all the meals.
-Food is served cafeteria style, and all users of CNSC share the dining area.
-Participants will assist with after meal cleanup.
+Accredited cooks prepare all the meals in the kitchen.
+Food is served cafeteria style, and all CNSC users share the dining area.
+Participants assist with after-meal cleanup.
 Meals are varied and usually include a choice of salads, desserts, and a vegetarian dish.
 We also have fresh bread and evening snacks.

 TYPICAL MEALS